mechkutlu1/cellcount/README.md

 Wiring, driver current limits and the command protocol are all in the sketch header.

-## Deploy to GitHub Pages

-Create a public repo, upload every file, then Settings → Pages → branch `main`, folder `/`.
-Live at `https://<username>.github.io/cellcount/`.
-HTTPS (which Pages provides) is required for both the camera and Web Bluetooth.

 ## Using it

 1. **Setup → Optical calibration.** Put a **stage micrometer** in the light path, tap